xuankimtran/docs-1/pages/katalon-analytics/docs/bdd-settings.md

 * Progress tracking for better test management.

 > Prerequisites:
-> * Install Katalon Studio and TestOps integration for Jira.
+> * Install the **Katalon Studio and TestOps integration** plugin for Jira.
 You can download the plugin from the Atlassian Marketplace website here: [Katalon Studio and TestOps integration](https://marketplace.atlassian.com/apps/1217501/katalon-bdd-test-automation-for-jira?hosting=cloud&tab=overview).
 > * Enable Jira Integration with Katalon TestOps.
 To enable Jira Integration with Katalon TestOps, follow the steps in this document: [TestOps - Jira Integration](https://docs.katalon.com/katalon-analytics/docs/kt-jira-config.html).

 ## Jira Server